prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Container image name for Prometheus.
+<p>image defines the container image name for Prometheus.
 If specified, it takes precedence
 over the <code>spec.baseImage</code>, <code>spec.tag</code> and <code>spec.sha</code> fields.</p>
 <p>Specifying <code>spec.version</code> is still necessary to ensure the Prometheus
 Operator knows which version of Prometheus is being configured.</p>